Introduction to Project Management Job Interview Questions And Answers

 This is perhaps the most subtle and hence tricky section.
 As a candidate, you “talk your walk” so the interviewer confirms that you are honest with your answers.
-You see, unworthy candidates can still manage to pass through the first 2 sections giving text-book answers.
-But this is almost impossible to do here as the interviewer cites potential live-situations and asks the candidate for his response or opinion.
+You see, unworthy candidates can still manage to pass through the first 2 sections giving textbook answers.
+But this is almost impossible to do here as the interviewer cites potential live situations and asks the candidate for his response or opinion.
 It often ends with the question, “What would YOU do in this situation?”

 A clever interviewer will mix his questions (across the 3 sections), so the candidate has little time to tailor his response.
 But this is great news when you answer with complete integrity.
 With each question, you reiterate that you are indeed the best fit for the job!

-Now, if you are looking for a job which is related to Project Management then you need to prepare for the Project Management job interview questions.
-It is true that every interview is different as per the different job profiles but still to clear the interview you need to have a good and clear knowledge of Project Management Here, we have prepared the important Project Management job interview questions and Answers which will help you get success in your interview.
+Now, if you are looking for a job that is related to Project Management then you need to prepare for the Project Management job interview questions.
+It is true that every interview is different as per the different job profiles but still to clear the interview you need to have a good and clear knowledge of Project Management Here, we have prepared the important Project Management job interview questions and answers which will help you get success in your interview.

 Below are the 20 important Project Management Job Interview Questions and Answers that are frequently asked in an interview. these questions are divided into parts are as follows:

 This first part covers the basic Project Management job interview questions and answers

 Q1.
 Tell me more about yourself?